 ▲Data on the environmental impact of plant-based milk alternatives (Source: Somino Funding Project)

 In fact, native soybeans are said to cost two to three times as much as regular soybeans.
-I can’t help but agree with the idea that “when producers like Somino make soy milk using these rare native soybeans, consumers gain a wider range of choices, which in turn helps foster sustainable agriculture and a sustainable society.”
+I can’t help but agree with the idea that “when producers like Somino make soy milk using rare native soybeans, consumers have a wider range of choices, which in turn helps foster sustainable agriculture and a sustainable society.”

 3. Why We Hesitate to Buy Bread #DearBread #VeganPoundCake